UPDATE: DO NOT USE CIGNA GLOBAL HEALTH PLAN - it’s been a disaster.

 Healthcare insurance while sailing internationally can be a bit of a sore subject because now that we have quit our jobs the full impact of the cost of buying our own medical insurance is slapping us across the face.
 When we were working, our portion was getting taken out of our paycheck, which isn’t a small amount I might add.
 The issue is first, you don’t see it because it just magically gets deducted but also, you're working so you have regular income coming in.
 Now that we are on a fixed budget (well, as our self-discipline allows), spending a thousand bucks a month just doesn’t sit well.
 I mean, for that price you could buy a brand new anchor every month and chuck it off the side.

 Some people opt to not have any insurance, get catastrophic coverage, or get full plans.
-We dive into this topic in much more detail in our podcast so please listen to that for all the gory detail, but here is a quick summary.

 For the next couple years we will need some kind of coverage in the US because we will be coming back at least 3 months a year.
 While we are both in good health now, you just never know what will happen and don’t have to worry about pre-existing conditions if something were to arise.
 We also wanted predictable costs and not be surprised by some insane cost sharing for care we received, especially in an emergency.
 Years ago we were hit with a $35,000 bill for an emergency airlift because the helicopter that did the transit was one of the two that our insurance didn’t cover.
 Also, we are in a global pandemic and the estimated costs of a four-week ICU stay in the US is between $500K and $1 million dollars (gulp).